remiblancher/post-quantum-pki-lab/journey/10-crypto-agility/README.md

 # PQC Crypto-Agility: Migrate Without Breaking

-## The 3-Phase Migration Strategy
+## CA Rotation and Trust Bundle Migration

 > **Key Message:** Crypto-agility is the ability to change algorithms without breaking your system.
-Hybrid is the bridge.
+Use CA versioning and trust bundles.

 ---